-What Happens if I Missed Court?
+What Happens if I Miss Court in Charlotte, NC?

 Being required to appear in court can be scary, but ignoring the situation only makes things worse.
 You should always appear in court as directed by your attorney and/or the judge.
 However, if you do miss your court date, there are a few steps you should take before returning to court.